benhammondmusic/benhammondmusic.tech/README.md

 ## Up Next

 - [ ] move all fetches to astro; pass to partials
-- [ ] ensure fetches are happening on server render, not build
+- [x] ensure fetches are happening on server render, not build
 - [ ] refactor react to pure astro? for fun? or experiment with new frameworks like qwik solid vue etc just cause
+- [ ] fetch kindle / lobby timeline

 [benhammondmusic.tech](https://benhammondmusic.tech)